russell-mcdaniel/learning-go/README.md

 # Learning Go

-A learning project for Go
+A learning project for Go.

+# To Run

+> go run main.go

 # Resources